mercadopago/devsite-docs/guides/online-payments/checkout-pro/integration.en.md

 >
 > Checkout Pro
 >
-> Use our <a href="http://github.com/mercadopago/checkout-payment-sample" target="_blank">complete integration examples</a> on GitHub in PHP or NodeJS to download instantly.
+> Use our [complete integration examples](http://github.com/mercadopago/checkout-payment-sample) on GitHub in PHP or NodeJS to download instantly.

 ---